pfmarteau/KDTW/README.md

 **kdtw.py** and **kdtw_cdist** are two python3.* implementations of KDTW, a similarity measure dedicated to (multivariate) time serie matching.

 **KDTW_c** directory contains a C biding of KDTW, nearly 40 times faster that kdtw_cdist implementation which is much faster than kdtw.py.
-To install the C version, just execute inside this subdirectory:
+To install the C version, just execute inside the KDTW_c subdirectory:
 > python3 setup.py install --user

 and to test: